 Are Ukrainian qualifications recognised in Switzerland?

-Yes, but diploma recognition is only required for professions that are regulated in Switzerland.
+Yes, diplomas are recognised in various professions, provided the person meets the relevant conditions for professional recognition.
+This may included language skills.
+Diploma recognition is only required for professions that are regulated in Switzerland.
 Where a profession is regulated, the situation must be examined in detail and on a case-by-case basis.
 Further information can be found on the website of the State Secretariat for Education, Research and Innovation (SERI).
-From the point of view of immigration law, access to the labour market is possible for all professions; for regulated professions such as doctors, the necessary authorisation to practise the profession must be enclosed.
+From the point of view of immigration law, access to the labour market is possible for all professions.
+For regulated professions such as doctors, the necessary authorisation to practise the profession must be enclosed.

 Can people with protection status S work from home for a foreign employer?

 Yes.
 Working from home exclusively for a foreign employer (e.g. for the current employer in the home country) or the continuation of an existing self-employed activity with no influence on the Swiss labour market are not considered gainful employment subject to a work permit.
 Therefore, no work permit is required.
 However, income derived from such work is considered to be earned income and must be declared to the relevant authority if required.

 Can people with protection status S take on a traineeship?

 Traineeships are always temporary employment relationships with a training element and are considered gainful employment.
 A work permit must therefore be obtained from the canton of the place of work (PDF, 303 kB, 25.01.2023) before taking up employment.
 There must be a training programme as well as a fixed-term employment contract providing a level of pay customary for the location, industry and role and that corresponds to the person’s qualifications and experience.